yaserkassam/Amazon_Vine_Analysis/README.md

 ## Overview of the Analysis

-In this analysis we took Amazon reviews written by people who have paid the Amazon Vine program.
-We used AWS and downloaded the file into Pyspark.
-Using the ETL process we created 4 new dataframes.
-After, we loaded it into our PgAdmin and loaded them into our PostgreSQL database.
+In this analysis I took Amazon reviews written by people who have paid the Amazon Vine program.
+I used AWS and downloaded the file into Pyspark.
+Using the ETL process I created 4 new data frames.
+After, loading it into our PgAdmin and loaded them into our PostgreSQL database.
 Using PgAdmin I created a csv file of the vine table.
 Then, I read the csv file through Pandas and created more analysis to see if the amount 5-star reviews are different between people who have paid for vine and who did not.

 ## Results
 ### Review statistics for People who were vine reviews: